intel-ai-tce/vllm/benchmarks/cpu_binding/README.md

 #### NVIDIA driver updates

-We recommend that you periodically update NVIDIA drivers after deployment.
+Periodically update NVIDIA drivers after deployment.
+For this VM family, use Azure/Microsoft-published GRID driver updates and do not switch to Ubuntu-packaged NVIDIA drivers.

 ```bash
 sudo apt update